lagotto/lagotto/docs/rake.md

 The rake task splits on white space for the first two elements, and then takes the rest of the line (title) as one element including any whitespace in the title.

-Deletes works and associated rows in the retrieval_statuses table.
+Deletes works and associated rows in the events table.
 Use `MEMBER` to delete works from a particular publisher, or `MEMBER=all" to delete all works.

 ```sh
 bin/rake db:works:delete MEMBER=340